 This is the chart of Charles Maurice de Talleyrand-Perigord (2 February 1754 – 17 May 1838).
 Born into an aristocratic family he studied and became ordained as a Catholic Priest and eventually a Bishop.
-By changing sides as political power ebbed and flowed he was able to maintain positions of influence from the reign of Louis XVI, the French Revolution, the reign of Napoleon and the Bourbon restoration.
-He was a diplomat to the Louis XVI for the Holy See.
+By changing sides as political power ebbed and flowed he was able to maintain positions of influence through the reign of Louis XVI, the French Revolution, the reign of Napoleon and the Bourbon restoration.
+He was a diplomat to Louis XVI for the Holy See.
 When the French Revolution began he became part of the First Estate, promoting (and helping to write) The Rights of Man.
 He worked for Napoleon as his Foreign Minister, a post he later resigned.
-He then went to work for the House of Bourbon when Napoleon was deposed.
-He is a historically polarizing character, to be called a “Talleyrand” is to be labelled a crafty politician not to be trusted.
+He then went to work for the House of Bourbon after Napoleon was deposed.
+He is a historically polarizing character, to be called a “Talleyrand” is to be labelled a crafty politician and not to be trusted.

 This is the chart of Field Marshal Erwin Rommel “The Desert Fox” (15 November 1891 – 14 October 1944).
-Commissioned as an infantry officer of the German Empire he fought with distinction in World War I. He remained in the service of Germany during the Reichswehr and was promoted to General by Hitler in 1939.
+Commissioned as an infantry officer of the German Empire he fought with distinction in World War I. He remained in the service of Germany during the Reichswehr and was promoted to the rank of General by Hitler in 1939.
 His first command as a flag officer was a guard detail to protect the headquarters and der Fuher during the invasion of Poland.
 He cultivated a close relationship with Hitler during this time.
 Rommel petitioned him for a Panzer division and was granted command of the 7th in 1940.
 After the battle for France the 7th Panzer was slated to go to the Eastern Front and Rommel gained command of the Afrika Korps, He was implicated in the 1944 attempt to assassinate Hitler (historians argue over the accusations) and was offered the option to take his own life rather than disgrace his family name in line with Prussian tradition.
 He took the option.